 The numbering is meant for easier referring but not to give a strict implementation order.
 Nevertheless it would make sense to start at least with the first task.

-#6 Updated by mkittler about 1 year ago
+Updated by mkittler over 4 years ago

 - Status changed from New to In Progress

 This is actually just a more concrete and technical version of the parent ticket.
 Since https://github.com/os-autoinst/openQA/pull/2309 is pretty far now I don't think it makes sense to create sub ticket.
 So I set it just to 'In Progress'.